PerziThomas/DA_Perzi_Ambrosch/DA.md

 It is implemented as a React Web-Interface using Leaflet and related extensions to work with maps and geographical data.

-The frontend was developed as a quasi-stand-alone application to be later integrated into the already existing DriveBox application by iLogs.
+The frontend was developed as a stand-alone application to be later integrated into the already existing DriveBox application by iLogs.

 To give the user the ability to "draw" geofences directly on the map inside the application, the extension _react-leaflet-draw_ is used.
 This allows for a component _EditControl_ to be overwritten with custom draw controls and event handlers, which is then given to the _LeafletMap_ component.